Nanibucky/AWS_Chatbot/README.md

 ![Chatbot Interface](https://github.com/Nanibucky/AWS_Chatbot/blob/main/source/cover%20page.jpg)

-A lightweight, user-friendly chatbot application powered by Meta's Llama 3 model via AWS Bedrock.
+A lightweight, user-friendly chatbot application powered by Foundation models via AWS Bedrock.
 This application consists of a FastAPI backend and a Streamlit frontend for a seamless chat experience.

 ## Features

 - 💬 Interactive chat interface with conversation history
-- 🧠 Powered by Meta's Llama 3 (8B parameter instructional model)
+- 🧠 Powered by Bedrock FM's
 - 🔄 Session management with conversation persistence
-- 🌐 RESTful API for easy integration
+- 🌐 FastAPI for easy integration
 - 📱 Responsive web interface built with Streamlit

 ## Requirements